rowanmanning/rowanmanning.com/pages/about.md

   - **Joblint:** A Node.js command-line tool and website to test job posts for issues with sexism, culture, and expectations.
 Joblint gained a lot of traction initially, resonating with developers who were fed up of screening terrible job posts.
 It gave me a good introduction to managing a popular project with a lot of issues and pull requests coming in.
 [Visit Joblint](http://joblint.org/).

-  - **pa11y:** A Node.js-based dashboard and command-line tool to test websites for common accessibility issues. pa11y uses PhantomJS to load pages and run a series of checks, it then generates reports in JSON, CSV, and HTML.
-[View the pa11y source code on GitHub](https://github.com/springernature/pa11y).
+  - **Pa11y:** A Node.js-based dashboard and command-line tool to test websites for common accessibility issues.
+Pa11y uses Headless Chrome to load pages and run a series of checks, it then generates reports in JSON, CSV, and HTML.
+[View the Pa11y source code on GitHub](https://github.com/pa11y/pa11y).

   - **Pacer:** A flexible, fault-tolerant, Redis-based rate-limiter for Node.js.
 Pacer can easily be used as middleware in a Connect/Express-based API, and can rate limit based on the type of consumer accessing the API.
 I built this as part of another personal project and split it out.
 [View the Pacer source code on GitHub](https://github.com/rowanmanning/pacer).